sequenceiq/hadoop-docker/README.md

 Following on the success of our Hadoop 2.3 Docker [image](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/), the feedbacks and requests we have received and aligning with the Hadoop release cycle, we have released an Apache Hadoop 2.4.1 Docker image - same as the previous version this is available as a trusted and automated build on the official Docker [registry](https://registry.hub.docker.com/).

+_FYI:All the former Hadoop releases (2.3, 2.4.0, 2.4.1) are available in the GitHub branches or our [Docker Registry](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/) tags._

 # Build the image

 In case you'd like to try directly from the Dockerfile you can build the image as: